getpelican/pelican-plugins/Readme.rst

 bootstrapify              Automatically add bootstraps default classes to your content

+Bundler - Cache Busting   Bundles CSS and JS (it doesn't minify) and provide cache busting for better change detection

 Category Order            Order categories (and tags) by the number of articles in that category (or tag).

 CJK auto spacing          Inserts spaces between Chinese/Japanese/Korean characters and English words